Irritable Bowel Syndrome – IBS – Homeopathic treatment

 Diet and lifestyle changes

-A diet for IBS is an essential part of any treatment for IBS.
-A diet for IBS can help improve the symptoms of IBS over time.
+A diet for IBS is an essential part of any treatment for IBS and can help improve its symptoms over time.

 Diet